| Real Name | Valentino Clemente Ludovico Garavani |

 - Villa on the Via Appia Antica, a historical landmark in Rome bought in 1972.[144]
 The villa is decorated by Renzo Mongiardino and Adrian Magistretti with influences of China, Italy, and France.[145]

 - 19th century mansion in Holland Park, London.
-The centerpiece of this mansion is the grand salon that houses five late Picassos and a small salon with two Basquiats and one painting by Damien Hirst.[121]
+The centrepiece of this mansion is the grand salon that houses five late Picassos and a small salon with two Basquiats and one painting by Damien Hirst.[14]

 - Penthouse on Fifth Avenue in New York, near the Frick Museum overlooking Central Park decorated by Jacques Grange with paintings by Richard Prince, Jean-Michel Basquiat, Roy Lichtenstein, Andy Warhol, Willem de Kooning and Fernand Léger.[146]

-- Château de Wideville , a castle in the communes of Crespières and Davron near Paris.
-A 17th-century residence outside Paris, Château of Wideville was built by Louis XIII's finance minister and later home to one of Louis XIV's mistresses.
+- Château de Wideville, a castle in communes Crespières and Davron near Paris.
+The 17th-century château was built by Louis XIII's finance minister, later a home of a mistress of Louis XIV.
 Valentino acquired the eight-bedroom castle in 1995 and commissioned its restoration to the eminent interior decorator Henri Samuel.
-The castle comprises 280-acre gardens designed by Wirtz International, a pigeonnier tower, a pavilion containing a shell grotto, a building housing the archives of Valentino Garavani Archives.
-The chateau stairway is flanked by stone dogs carved in the 17th century by the French artist Jacques Sarazin.
-Valentino stages always organizes a theme party at the castle during the fashion weeks in Paris.
+The castle's 280-acre gardens, designed by Wirtz International, include a pigeonnier tower, a pavilion containing a shell grotto, and a building housing the Valentino Garavani Archives.
+The chateau stairway is flanked by stone dogs carved in the 17th century by French artist Jacques Sarazin.
+Valentino always organized a theme party at the castle during the fashion weeks in Paris.[147]

-- 18th-century Villa "La Vagnola" in Cetona, Tuscany which Giancarlo Giammetti purchased in 1986.
-Renowned Italian decorator Renzo Mongiardino created enchanted interiors inspired by the villa's classical gardens.
-For twenty-five years Giancarlo Giammetti and Valentino vacationed here to escape the pressures of Rome and their international jet set lifestyle.
+Valentino also spent half of his time in Giancarlo Giammetti's 18th-century Villa "La Vagnola" in Cetona, Tuscany which Giammetti purchased in 1986.
+Italian decorator Renzo Mongiardino created interiors inspired by the villa's classical gardens.
+For twenty-five years, Giammetti and Valentino vacationed there.[148]
+He also had apartments in Paris and in Kensington, London.[148]

 Personal life

 Valentino and Giancarlo are the kings of high living.
 Every other designer looks and says, "How do they live the way they do?"
 I don't think they made the money that Valentino and Giancarlo did, because Giancarlo knows how to make money.
 If they did, they didn't spend the money like Valentino.
 No other designer ever did.
 When the terrorism first started in Rome – the period when the Red Brigades were kidnapping people – Valentino was riding around in a bulletproof Mercedes.
-And do you know what color the Mercedes was?
+And do you know what colour the Mercedes was?
 Red.
-My God, I thought, you must want to get blown up.[123]
+My God, I thought, you must want to get blown up.[152]

 References